OpenBankProject/OBP-SEPA-Adapter/README.md

 # README

-The Open Bank Project CBS (Core Banking System)
+Open Bank Project SEPA Adpater

+## LICENSE

+This project is dual licensed under the AGPL V3 (see LICENSE) and commercial licenses from TESOBE GmbH.